Sorry to Bother You: All the reasons Boots Riley can bother us anytime

 He shot the film in just 28 days

-Which is insane.
-Riley completed a cut of the movie last summer, just in time for Sundance.
+That is insane.
+Riley completed a cut of the movie just in time for Sundance.